sensordeck/atlas-docs/docs/hardware-architecture.md

 ## System Role

 Atlas Fusion V2 does not replace the robot compute platform.
-It manages the **sensor-side infrastructure**, allowing the robot compute platform to focus on: **Perceptio，Planning and AI processing**.
+It manages the **sensor-side infrastructure**, allowing the robot compute platform to focus on: **Perception，Planning and AI processing**.

 At the hardware level, Atlas provides: